 Long bio in, ahem, third person:

-Rebecca Balcárcel authored THE OTHER HALF OF HAPPY, a middle-grade novel from Chronicle Books .
+Rebecca Balcárcel authored THE OTHER HALF OF HAPPY, a middle-grade novel from Chronicle Books which earned starred reviews from Booklist and School Library Journal and was named one of the Top Ten First Novels of 2019 by the American Library Association.
 Rebecca took her MFA from Bennington Writing Seminars and received their Jane Kenyon Poetry Prize.
 Her work has appeared in journals such as Third Coast and North American Review.
 Pecan Grove Press of St. Mary’s University published her book of poems, Palabras in Each Fist.
 Find her on YouTube as the Sixminutescholar.
 She loves popcorn, her kitty, and teaching her students at Tarrant County College as Associate Professor of English.

 Rebecca Balcárcel loves popcorn, her kitty, and teaching her students at Tarrant County College as Associate Professor of English.
 She writes out her experiences as a bi-cultural Latina and a mom of twins with autism, and her debut novel is THE OTHER HALF OF HAPPY.